LandiMi2/LandiMi2/README.md

 **Genomics | Epigenetics | Bioinformatics**

-Hi there 👋 I'm a bioinformatics researcher with a strong background in genomics and epigenetics.
+Hi there :wave: I'm a bioinformatics researcher with a strong background in genomics and epigenetics.

 ---